 Typical actuarial, insurance and retail banking graduate application form questions

-Standard Life’s graduate application form asks:
+Standard Life’s graduate application form has previously asked:

 - What do you think you will be doing on a day to day basis in the role?
 Why is it of interest to you?